Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Introduction

-Artificial intelligence methods including machine learning (ML) algorithms have proven to be effective in prediction across various fields, including finance.
-As a result, financial technology (Fintech)\footnote{The term `Fintech' refers to individuals or companies that bring innovation and disruption to the financial industry by merging technological and financial capabilities~\citep{altan20future}.} companies are increasingly utilising ML techniques, such as long short-term memory~\citep{swathi2022optimal} and artificial neural networks~\citep{liu2022quantum}, to address the challenge of price prediction in the cryptocurrency market.
-However, as surveyed in \cite{amirzadeh2022applying}, finding an appropriate ML technique to address the challenges of predictions with high accuracy and effective feature engineering is not straightforward.
-In particular, the accuracy of prediction is highly sensitive to the choice of the model and corresponding hyper-parameters~\citep{cummings2021subjectivity}.
+Artificial intelligence (AI), particularly machine learning (ML), has proven effective in prediction across various fields~\cite{shaygan2022traffic}.
+Researchers and FinTechs\footnote{The term ``Fintech'' refers to individuals or companies that bring innovation and disruption to the financial industry by merging technological and financial capabilities~\cite{altan20future}.} are increasingly utilising ML techniques, such as long short-term memory~\cite{swathi2022optimal} and artificial neural networks~\cite{liu2022quantum}, to address the challenge of price prediction in the cryptocurrency market.
+However, finding an appropriate ML technique to achieve high accuracy is complex~\cite{amirzadeh2022applying}.
+In particular, the accuracy of prediction is sensitive to the choice of the model, sample size and corresponding hyperparameters~\cite{cummings2021subjectivity, jin2021modeling}.
+Additionally, many ML models are limited by their ``black-box'' nature, which lacks explainability and does not provide insights into the importance of features or the relationships between variables~\cite{aldrees2024evaluation}.
+These limitations are particularly challenging in the context of financial markets, where understanding the underlying factors driving predictions is crucial for making informed investment decisions.

-Dynamic Bayesian networks (DBNs) is a widely used ML method for learning dependencies between random variables in time-series data~\citep{grzegorczyk2019modelling}.
-They are versatile tools for modelling complex systems that change over time and can be used to gain knowledge about the causal relationships between variables.
-DBNs are useful for applications such as prognosis, fault detection, reliability analysis, risk assessment, and safety evaluation~\cite{turkali2020evaluation}.
-In particular, DBNs are already used for prediction \citep{sabourin2011modeling}, smoothing and filtering \citep{xiao2017time}, and are frequently utilised in fields such as robotics~\citep{premebida2017dynamic}, speech recognition \citep{nefian2002dynamic}, and finance \citep{tan2011stock}.